magarena/magarena-scripts-builder/README.md

     // in JSON_FILE.
 Check the name for typos, strange characters, etc. private static final String MISSING_ORPHANS_FILE = "MissingCardOrphans.txt";

+    // Optional.
+This file is manually created in the INPUT_FOLDER.
+    // Use this file to override the automatically generated image link for a given script file.
+    // This is applies to both the scripts generator and image line batch updater. private static final String PREDEFINED_IMAGES_FILE = "CardImages.txt";

     // This file is automatically created in the OUTPUT_FOLDER (for reference only).
     // list of all set codes from json feed sorted by release date in descending order. private static final String JSON_SETS_FILE = "JsonSetCodes.txt";